jefferai/modern_web_programming_backend_ws/Readme.md

-This branch contains the code for the second section, including markup for the present tool.
+This branch contains the code for the second section, excluding markup and solution.